 What It Does: Want to take your students on a virtual field trip without leaving the classroom?
 ThingLink paired with Skybox by Blockade Labs makes it surprisingly easy.
 ThingLink lets you create interactive images and virtual tours, while Skybox uses AI to generate 360° panoramic environments based on simple text descriptions.

 Why Educators Like It: Teachers rave about how these tools captivate students’ interest in ways textbooks and flat images simply can’t.
-From my own experience, tools like these are particularly effective for helping students connect emotionally with the material.
 It’s one thing to read about ancient Rome, but quite another to step into it virtually.

 AI Tools for Tutoring and Personalized Learning